Pay equity is required but it’s also good for business.

 Our offering includes:

-• Pay gap analysis and action plan: in depth audit and review of your current state and clear roadmap to close your pay gap.
-We identify; trends, drivers and develop recommendations to close organisational pay gaps, improve public reporting and equality performance.
+• Pay gap analysis and action plan: A comprehensive audit and review of your current state, identifying trends and drivers behind the pay gap.
+We provide clear, actionable recommendations to close the gap, enhance public reporting, and improve overall equality performance.

-• Development of WGEA Employer Statements: we work with you to prepare your WGEA employment statement to give context to your gender pay gap when reporting.
+• Development of WGEA Employer Statements: We work with you to prepare a compelling WGEA statement, giving context to your organisation’s gender pay gap and showcasing your commitment to gender equity in the workplace.

-• Job evaluations: we conduct a gender-neutral job evaluation to assess if roles are valued equitably across your organisation.
-We uncover any unconscious bias, utilising an objective, intersectional and evidence-based criteria and make recommendations for global standards of best practice.
+• Job evaluations: We carry out gender-neutral job evaluations to assess if roles are valued equitably across your organisation.
+Using objective, evidence-based and intersectional criteria, we uncover potential bias and align your practices with global standards of best practice.

 Why partner with us?

-Complimenting our multidisciplinary and intersectional team of legal, research, psychology and oganisational change professionals; our equality expert is at the forefront of pay equity in Australia.
-Our team is versed on; the legal requirements, best practice, and utilising this work to drive positive business performance.
+Complimenting our multidisciplinary and intersectional team of legal, research, psychology and organisational change professionals, our equality expert is at the forefront of pay equity in Australia.
+Our team is versed on the legal requirements, best practice, and utilising this work to drive positive business performance.

 Meet our experts